-Houston is the Cultural Capital of the South.
+Cloud Column is a gorgeous work of Houston art.
 (Photo by the Museum of Fine Arts, Houston)

 The Menil Drawing Institute is an understated, albeit important building — so Menil-ian in its character.
 It gives inspiration for this spring's inaugural fund-raiser Studio Menil Presents: Paper Ball.
 (Courtesy The Menil Collection, photo by Richard Barnes)

 Patrick Summers, Ana María Martínez, Plácido Domingo with the Houston Grand Opera orchestra at the HGO & Placido Coming Home Gala after Hurricane Harvey repairs.

 Indigo offers up two tastings a night, four days a week.

 The Houston Ballet turned lemons into lemonade during their "Hometown Tour."

 The Cy Twombly Gallery is an integral part of The Menil Collection.

 Eunice's take on fried chicken — a fried Bandera quail drizzled with Tobasco honey.
 (Photo by Kirsten Gilliam)